axelarnetwork/axelar-contract-deployments/evm/docs/governance.md

 ### Check Operator Approval Status

-Check whether an operator proposal has been approved on the destination chain.
+Check if an operator proposal has been approved on the destination chain.

 ```bash
 ts-node evm/governance.js is-operator-approved <target> <calldata> [options]